wesselvdv/pgbouncer/doc/config.md

 Names that contain other characters need to be quoted with standard SQL identifier quoting: double quotes, with "" for a single instance of a double quote.

-The database name "pgbouncer" is reserved for the admin console and cannot be used as a key here.
+The database name "pg_ddm" is reserved for the admin console and cannot be used as a key here.

 "*" acts as a fallback database: If the exact name does not exist, its